StjepanBM1/aquaOS/README.md

 I'm starting to ask my self "What is the point of aquaOS?"

-I have PekOS for BIOS and older PC's, ringOS for UEFI, etc...
+I have PekOS for BIOS and older PC's, ringOS for UEFI (to note ringOS is under ringwormGO), etc...

 But what does aquaOS have that others (ringOS and other Poncho releated OS-es) don't?